Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 Some comments:

 - Searches for all `Production` series on all `HydroPlant` type objects below a watercourse.
-- Do a local order by ascending sort using the local attribute value `OwnerShare`
+- Do a local _order-by_ ascending sort using the local attribute value `OwnerShare`
 - The column heading (`TEXT` attribute) refers to local attributes for `SortIndex` and `OwnerShare`.
 The format `$<$.SortIndex>` is the general format where the inner part is a general search expression.
 The format `$<OwnerShare>` is simpler form when referring to local attributes (attributes on the object owning this time series).

 ![Global sort example](local_order_by.png)